CreepyPSC/dxrkhub/README.md

 Welcome to the DrxkHub repository, we are a roblox hub made for improvements & cheats for games.

 # NOTES
-> We do not endorse using exploits purely to destory others entertainment, Please use our hub with respect and responsibility.
+- We do not endorse using exploits purely to destory others entertainment, Please use our hub with respect and responsibility.
-> We are just a fun community project, nothing major or official
+- We are just a fun community project, nothing major or official.
-> This community is ran by a very small group & all scripted by one user. (unless sourced from another location, which will be credited)
+- This community is ran by a very small group & all scripted by one user. (unless sourced from another location, which will be credited)

 # Features
 > We have tons of amazing features for you to try and test out.